 NASA Chief Technologist Douglas Terrier moderated the discussion “NASA Leadership in the Future of Science and Technology" during the AAS 55th Robert H. Goddard Memorial Symposium on March 8, 2017.
 Terrier was joined by Associate Administrator for Space Technology Steve Jurczyk, Chief Scientist Gale Allen and Associate Administrator for Science Thomas Zurbuchen.

-Joe Easley, robotics demonstration and test engineer at NASA’s Goddard Space Flight Center, right, is seen with MSIT Minister Jong-Ho Lee as he discusses one of the robotic arms at the Robot Operations Center (ROC), Tuesday, April 25, 2023, during a tour of NASA’s Goddard Space Flight Center in Greenbelt, Md.
+NASA Deputy Administrator Pam Melroy, left, Dr. Makenzie Lystrup, Director of NASA’s Goddard Space Flight Center, and MSIT Minister Jong-Ho Lee are seen before the arrival of Vice President Kamala Harris and President Yoon Suk Yeol of the Republic of Korea, Tuesday, April 25, 2023, during a tour of NASA’s Goddard Space Flight Center in Greenbelt, Md.
 Photo Credit: (NASA/Joel Kowsky)

 The OrbitBeyond lunar lander is seen, Friday, May 31, 2019, at Goddard Space Flight Center in Md.
 Astrobotic, Intuitive Machines, and OrbitBeyond have been selected to provide the first lunar landers for the Artemis program's lunar surface exploration.
 Photo credit: (NASA/Aubrey Gemignani)